dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-macos.md

 ---

-# What happens if you install the Company Portal app and enroll your iOS device in Intune?
+# What happens if you install the Company Portal app and enroll your macOS device in Intune?

-When you install the Company Portal app and enroll your iOS device in Intune, you can use the Company Portal app to:
+When you install the Company Portal app and enroll your macOS device in Intune, you can use the Company Portal app to:

 -   Access the company’s network, and your email and work files.